krlun/QRef/README.md

     - All available options for `qref_prep.py` can be seen through the `-h` or `--help` option.

-5. The next step is to prepare the input files for Orca.
+6. The next step is to prepare the input files for Orca.
 Examples can be found in the `examples` folder.
     - The input files should be named `qm_i.inp`, where `i` refers to the i:th QM region; counting starts at 1.
     - The level of theory should match the junction type; using the default (type 12) the corresponding input to `Orca` then becomes `!
 TPSS D4 DEF2-SV(P)`.
     - Energy and gradient needs to be written to disk.
 This is achieved through the keyword `!
 ENGRAD`.
     - To read coordinates from a PDB file (`qm_i_h.pdb`) use `*pdbfile <charge> <multiplicity> qm_i_h.pdb`, where again `i` refers to the i:th QM region.
     - Custom settings can also be supplied (see the `examples` folder).

-6. At this point it is possible to start a quantum refinement.
-It is however recommended to first create an empty file named `qm.lock` (this disables QR) through for example the `touch` command, then start a refinement so that an `.eff` file is obtained (this file contains all the `Phenix` refinement settings for the current experimental data and model).
+7. At this point it is possible to start a quantum refinement.
+It is however recommended to first create an empty file named `qm.lock` (this disables QRef - additionally, if `qref.dat` is not present in the folder QRef will not run, i.e. this step can be run before starting to set up the QR job) through for example the `touch` command, then start a refinement so that an `.eff` file is obtained (this file contains all the `Phenix` refinement settings for the current experimental data and model).
 A good idea is to rename this file to `phenix.params` or similar, then edit this file and make sure the following options are set:
     - For reciprocal space refinement (`phenix.refine`):
         - `refinement.pdb_interpretation.restraints_library.cdl = False`
         - `refinement.pdb_interpretation.restraints_library.mcl = False`